Merkur XR4Ti: History

-The Sierra was the successor to Ford of Europe's Cortina/Taunus and was developed while Lutz was chairman of Ford's European operations.
-Due to financial restrictions the decision was made to keep the front-engine, rear-wheel-drive layout of its predecessor and pursue improved fuel economy through advanced aerodynamics.
-The Probe III design study unveiled at the 1981 Frankfurt Motor Show indicated the direction Ford would take with the Sierra.
+The Sierra was the successor to Ford of Europe's Cortina/Taunus, and was developed while Lutz was chairman of Ford's European operations.
+Due to financial limitations the decision was made to keep the front-engine, rear-wheel-drive layout of its predecessor, and pursue improved fuel economy through advanced aerodynamics.
+The Probe III design study unveiled at the 1981 Frankfurt Motor Show foreshadowed the direction Ford would take with the Sierra.
 Responsibility for the Sierra design was handled by vice president for design Uwe Bahnsen and chief stylist Patrick le Quément.
 The Sierra was released in Europe in September 1982, and the performance-oriented XR4i appeared in 1983, slotted into the lineup above the Fiesta-based XR2 and Escort-based XR3.

 Lutz spearheaded the plan to bring a version of the XR4i to North America to compete with sporty luxury imports like BMW.
-Although the car would have to be modified his instructions were that the nature of the car not be compromised.
-The XR4 for America would be turbocharged, adding a `T' to its name while keeping the `i' indicating a fuel injected engine as in Europe.
-The `Sierra' name was not used in North America as it was already being used by General Motors for their GMC C/K Sierra pickup truck, and sounded too similar to the Oldsmobile Cutlass Ciera.
+Although modifications would be needed, his instructions were that the nature of the car not be compromised.
+The XR4 for America would be turbocharged, adding a 'T' to its name while keeping the 'i' indicating a fuel injected engine, as in Europe.
+The 'Sierra' name was not used in North America, since it was already used by General Motors for their GMC C/K Sierra pickup truck, and sounded too similar to the Oldsmobile Cutlass Ciera.